Isild/recruit_exchange_rates/README.md

 ## First step

 Copy `.env.example` file into `.env` file and complete variables.
-To db variable you need MySQL ip with port.
-Also you must manually create new database.
+If you run application locally you need db variable for MySQL ip with port.
+Also you must manually create new database and have running MySQL server.

-## How DB

-MySQL database runs in docker container with comand below:
+Also you must add enviromental variable to `.env` file with correct credentials.

 ```
-docker-compose up --build
+DATABASE_URL=mysql+pymysql://user_name:password@db_host:db_port/db_name?charset=utf8mb4
 ```

-## How run application
+## How run application locally

 Run command